 Mark Williams, professor of clinical psychology at the Oxford Mindfulness Centre, part of Oxford University’s department of psychiatry, calls a “direct knowing of what is going on inside and outside ourselves, moment by moment”.

-I found this really helped me feel less anxious helped me feel more calm.
+I found this really helped me feel less anxious and more calm.
 Also it’s good for improving your cognitive abilities and concentration levels.
 Great for everyone, but especially for those with a brain injury.
 So give it a go, here it is in 5 easy steps:

 - Tune in to your breathing.
 Follow the breath as the air comes in through the nose and down your chest, and its journey back out.
 Is it warmer coming out?